sukhbir-singh/blog/_posts/2019-08-24-gsoc-2019-final-submission-report.md

 ## Future Work

 There is always a scope of improvements.
-Softwares need maintainence to keep working fine in new changing environments.
-With newer versions of Amahi got released in order to support latest fedora versions, plugins for the same needs maintainance.
+Softwares need maintenance to keep working fine in new changing environments.
+With newer versions of Amahi got released to support latest fedora versions, plugins for the same needs maintenance.
 Friending feature needs to be adapted for Amahi.org.
-Most of the work in Let's encrypt feature is complete but still needs some development.
+Most of the work in Let’s encrypt feature is complete but still needs some development.

 ## Conclusion

-I really enjoyed contributing to Amahi and learned lots of new things in the way.
+I enjoyed contributing to Amahi and learned lots of new things in the way.
 This was my second time doing Google Summer of Code with Amahi.
-Thanks to this awesome program, I can say that i have become a better software developer overall and now i am not afraid to contribute to big codebase projects.
+Thanks to this awesome program, I can say that I have become a better software developer overall and now I am not afraid to contribute to big codebase projects.
 I would also like to thanks [@cpg](https://github.com/cpg) for mentoring me so well during this program.
-During this period, I have gained lots of new skills related to coding, software maintainance, system design, etc that will always help me in my career ahead.
+During this period, I have gained lots of new skills related to coding, software maintenance, system design, etc that will always help me in my career ahead.